 The island’s underwater environment is perfect for diving.
 Gentle currents run parallel allowing divers to drift and take in the natural beauty that is often visible for up to 200 feet.

 Visitors will find 19 dive sites offshore and a selection of freshwater caves scattered about the mainland.
 Dive shops abound and night life is exciting.
-Divers can find hotels in Cozumel to suit all budgets.

 THE ISLANDS OF FIJI, SOUTH PACIFIC